About

 Clara Kelley (she/her)

-Clara is a senior at Fox Chapel Area High and an Aspinwall resident.
+Clara is a freshman at Syracuse University and an Aspinwall resident.
 She’s committed to helping the community’s queer youth feel accepted and appreciated by their neighbors, and to connecting the student body with this event.
-Clara is a member of the Fox Chapel Area High School Diversity Council, and has been involved with this club as well as Pride and the Park since her freshman year.
-Next year, Clara plans to attend a 4-year college to study film production and hopes to continue advocating for queer representation both at home and wherever she ends up.
+Clara is a former member of the Fox Chapel Area High School Diversity Council, and has been involved with this club as well as Pride and the Park since her freshman year.
+On campus, she is a member of the Sapphic Magazine and hopes to join the university's Pride Union in the coming semester.

 Karlie McWilliams (she/her)